Do Cane Corso Shed?

 Your Cane Corso is purebred if you acknowledge decreased activity, unusual behavior, enlarged nipples, weight gain, and nesting behavior.

-Your dog may be showing signs of pregnancy if she is quickly tired or spends a lot of time resting.
+Your dog may show signs of pregnancy if she is quickly tired or spends much time resting.
 This drop-in activity level should be regarded carefully by dogs who are used to being active.
 It may be more challenging to detect a drop in energy in dogs already used to napping throughout the day.
-Consider paying more attention to how soon she gets tired on walks if that’s the case.
+If that’s the case, consider paying more attention to how soon she gets tired on walks.

 There are various ways that a pregnant dog’s appetite might change throughout her pregnancy.
 She may not eat as much in the beginning or middle of her pregnancy or occasionally vomit.
 However, she may overheat and be unsatisfied with her meals if she is experiencing this condition.
 Your dog’s hormones are responsible for these changes.

-Your dog’s behavior may alter while pregnant, so keep an eye out for these signs.
+Your dog’s behavior may alter while pregnant, so watch for these signs.
 For example, she may turn to her owner for consolation more frequently.
 Pregnant dogs may spend much more time at the owner’s side, begging for additional love and cuddles.
-On the other hand, pregnant dogs may prefer alone and not want to be disturbed, and when given attention, they may appear melancholy or even irritated.
+On the other hand, pregnant dogs may prefer to be alone and not want to be disturbed, and when given attention, they may appear melancholy or even irritated.
 In addition, pregnancy causes a female dog’s nipples to enlarge, typically tiny in size in a healthy dog.

-In contrast to their customary flatness, the areolas also become rounder slightly.
-The nipples of your dog may also seem deeper red than usual, indicating a rise in blood circulation.
+In contrast to their customary flatness, the areolas also become slightly rounder.
+Your dog’s nipples may also seem deeper red than usual, indicating increased blood circulation.
 In addition, her nipples may begin to leak milk later in the pregnancy, increasing the risk of milk leakage.

 How Much is Cane Corso Worth?